Open-source .NET 8 framework

 Core capabilities

-Production concerns treated as architecture, not afterthoughts.
+Production concerns treated as architectural requirements, not afterthoughts.

 Demo services